 This blog post has been written by Savinay, 13 who attended the event and is also an alumnus from Outbox Incubator.
-Our video from the event is at the bottom of this blog.

 The day kicked off at around eleven when I arrived at Bank of America Merrill Lynch in Central London.
 The building was absolutely incredible, open and modern.
 Since I was a volunteer for the day I spent the first few hours behind a desk checking people in with a nifty piece of technology that made the inner tech nerd within me squeal a little!
 You just had to swipe to the right or scan the QR code and then people were checked in instantly.

 During this time I chatted with the other volunteers, who were two other Outbox Incubator alumnae and a PhD student from Imperial College London.
 This time included an extremely efficient production line, a large number of stickers and badges, discussion on topics from the eco friendliness of cars to how expensive science and tech equipment is and eating a variety of sweets!

 We went in when the panel was about to start excited to learn about these people’s stories and their STEM careers and business.
 The eight members of the panel were:

 - Dr Clare Eluka – the founder of Premae Skin Care

 - Joe Wong – an ethical hacker in Cyber Forensics at Bank of America Merrill Lynch

 - Tito Famakinwa – a tech Researcher for Bloomberg

 - Omotola Akerele – a tech consultant from Accenture